Don't Ask, Don't Tell (Roseanne)

 "Don't Ask, Don't Tell" is the eighteenth episode of the sixth season of the American situation comedy series Roseanne.
 Written by James Berg and Stan Zimmerman and directed by Philip Charles MacKenzie.
 It follows lead character Roseanne Conner on her visit to a gay bar.
 "Don't Ask, Don't Tell" originally aired on March 1, 1994 on ABC.

 "Don't Ask, Don't Tell" generated enormous controversy before it aired because it included a same-sex kiss between Roseanne and Sharon, played by guest star Mariel Hemingway.
 ABC initially planned not to air the episode.
 The network eventually relented and the episode was viewed by an audience of some 30 million people.
 "Don't Ask, Don't Tell" was an early entry on a list of American television episodes in which a lesbian or possibly lesbian character kisses a straight-identifying character.
 These lesbian kiss episodes often occurred during times of the year when networks were most concerned about generating ratings, and have come to be viewed by some critics as gimmicks to help secure those ratings.

 Plot

-To prove that she's cool, Roseanne Conner (Roseanne Barr) goes out dancing at a gay bar called "Lips" with her sister Jackie (Laurie Metcalf) and friend Nancy (Sandra Bernhard) and Nancy's girlfriend Sharon (Mariel Hemingway).
+To prove that she is cool, Roseanne Conner (Roseanne Barr) goes out dancing at a gay bar called "Lips" with her sister Jackie (Laurie Metcalf) and friend Nancy (Sandra Bernhard) and Nancy's girlfriend Sharon (Mariel Hemingway).
 Roseanne is having fun until Sharon kisses her, causing Roseanne anxiety.
 The next day, after discussing the kiss with Jackie and getting into an argument with Nancy, Roseanne realizes that she may not be as cool as she thinks she is.